 Club Officer.
 Colin Mockford.
 Responsible for chairing and leading all General Committee, Annual and Special General meetings.

 Club Officer.
-Ross Linter.
+Jonny Linter.
 The formal contact for the Club.
 Responsible for all club correspondence, calling Club meetings, keeping minutes of meetings for approval at the next meeting and presentation of an annual report at the AGM.
-Ross is also Club Captain and 1st XI men’s representative on Committee.

 Ladies Honorary Secretary

 Club Officer.
-Karen Moore.
+Maxine Taylor.
 The formal contact for the ladies.
 Responsible for all ladies’ correspondence and presentation of an annual report at the AGM.

 Club Officer.
 Kathryn Rogers.
 Responsible for all income and expenditure, maintenance and control of the Club bank account, presentation of monthly accounts and presentation of the annual audited accounts at the AGM.
 The Treasurer also presents the appropriate selection committees with a list of those members whose subscriptions are unpaid at 31 October.